vicinityh2020/vicinity-agent/docs/AGENT_CHANGELOG.md

     if error happens on local node, response has status Internal Server Error 500.
 If error happens on remote node, status is 200, payload contains full description of error and status code.

+* Query parameter of agent calls are propagated to adapter and to gtw in all directions of communication.